GHASS19/Linear-Regression-Case-Study-of-the-Red-Wine-Dataset/README.md

 - Fourth model: avoiding redundancy

 We can see from the heat map that volatile.acidity and citric.acid are both correlated with pH.
 We can make a model that ignores those two variables and just uses pH, in an attempt to remove redundancy from our model.
-This mode got a R2 score of 74.2%.
+This model got a R2 score of 74.2%.
 The lower R2 score means the columns were important to predicting the fixed acidity.

 ## 4. Evaluating and concluding